 - Gather information & resources that can help victims.

-Male survivors of abuse can find help on their website, too, on this page.
+Male survivors of abuse can find help

 If you are being abused, you can seek help from your GP.
 They can offer you access to psychological help, and refer you to local services, including those run by Women's Aid.
-It doesn't matter what form the abuse takes - even if it's not physical violence, it's still abuse.
+It doesn't matter what form the abuse takes—even if it's not physical violence, it's still abuse.

 © 2017 Katy Preen